 When a case is filed, the court provides the plaintiff with a “return date”.
 In the first district, this return date can be as soon as two weeks from the date the case is filed.
-When a case is filed in the outlying districts, the first available return date is usually farther out (more like 30 days, but results may vary depending on the courthouse and their current caseload).
+When a case is filed in the outlying districts, the first available return date is usually farther out (sometimes as many as 30 days, but this varies depending on the courthouse and their current caseload).

-After the return date is established, the plaintiff has the circuit court issue a summons requiring the tenant to appear in court on the return date.
+After the return date is established, the plaintiff has the circuit court issue a “summons” which is a legal document requiring the tenant to appear in court on the return date.
 In Cook County, all eviction plaintiffs must allow the Cook County Sheriff to attempt to make service (in other words to deliver a copy of the summons and a copy of the complaint to the tenant) on the tenant.
-The Sheriff has until one week before the return date to deliver the paperwork to the tenant in order for there to be “proper notice” on the tenant.
-In the event that the tenant is not served (unfortunately, this is not uncommon), the case will not move forward on the return date.
+The Sheriff has until one week before the return date to deliver the paperwork to the tenant in order for there to be “proper” notice on the tenant.
+In the event that the tenant is not successfully served (unfortunately, this is not uncommon), the case will not move forward on the return date.
 Instead, the landlord will have to appear in court and obtain a new court date, have a new summons (known as an alias summons) issued, and attempt to have the tenant served again (this can be done by the Sheriff or the plaintiff can motion that the court appoint a private process server to help with service).
 Until the tenant is served, the court has no “jurisdiction” over the matter and the case cannot proceed.

 After the entry of a judgment against a defendant, a judge will impose a “stay” of eviction on the order for possession.
 This is basically an amount of time during which the landlord will not be able to enforce the order for possession.
 The stay period is usually at least one week, but, under certain circumstances, a tenant can be granted more time.
 After the stay period expires, the process can proceed to the Sheriff’s office where the landlord can “place” the order for possession with the Sheriff to be executed (that is where the Sheriff goes to the property and removes the tenant).
 At any given time, the Sheriff could be out as soon as three or four weeks and it is not unheard of in the history of the Sheriff’s department that it could take twelve or fifteen weeks.